Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 {\bf Proof of Theorem \ref{thm_m0}:} Let $F: \bar B \to \bR^{3}$ be the immersion in $\cF$.
 We detail the proof when the self-intersection set $Z \subset S^{2} = \partial \bar B$ consists of two distinct points $z$, $z'$ with $F(z) = F(z')$ but with $F$ injective on $\bar B \setminus Z$.
 The proof in the general case of a finite number of double points is a straightforward modification of this case.

 Let $F_0$ denote the restriction $F|_{S^2}$, an immersion (but not embedding) of $S^2$ into $\bR^3$, and let

 be the induced metric and mean curvature of $F_{0}$, defined on $S^2$.

 Let $\e > 0$.
-We will prove that $(\bar B, F^*(g_{Eucl}))$ admits an admissible extension in $\cP(M)$ whose ADM mass is $\leq C\e$ for a constant $C$ depending only on $F$.
-For $\e > 0$ small enough, the extension will be in $\cP_0(M)$ in the strong sense, i.e.~it contains no immersed minimal surfaces.
+We will prove that $(\bar B, F^*(g_{Eucl}))$ admits an admissible extension in $\cP(M)$ (for $\e$ sufficiently small) whose ADM mass is $\leq C\e$ for a constant $C$ depending only on $F$.
+For $\e > 0$ small enough, the extension will be in $\accentset{\circ} \cP(M)$, i.e. it will contain no immersed minimal surfaces surrounding the boundary.
 The proof is rather long, consisting of five steps.

 \paragraph{\emph{Step 1: Modification of $g_{Eucl}$ to introduce positive scalar curvature.}}

 Let $\Omega \subset \bR^3$ be the image of $F$, a compact set.
 Fix a neighborhood $U$ of $\Omega$, and let $R_0 = \frac{1}{\e}$ be chosen so that the interior of the ball $B(R_0)$ of radius $R_0$ contains the closure of $U$ (decreasing $\e$ if necessary).